NillionNetwork/nillion-docs/docs/js-quickstart.md

 Before you use [Scaffold-Nillion](https://github.com/NillionNetwork/scaffold-nillion), you need to install the following tools:

 - `nilup`, an installer and version manager for the [Nillion SDK tools](https://docs.nillion.com/nillion-sdk-and-tools).
 Install nilup:

+_For the security-conscious, please download the `install.sh` script, so that you can inspect how it works, before piping it to `bash`._

   ```
   curl https://nilup.nilogy.xyz | bash
   ```